 Maintain consistency in scope

 Any type of project can fail when the scope expands or shifts.
 Health care is a data-rich environment, and it’s easy to get lost in the weeds.
 But it’s important to remember that adding or changing metrics beyond those that support core organizational goals will make things difficult.
 Technically complex does not mean better, in most cases.

 Taking on a new software solution is an opportunity to streamline operations.
 Organizations realize lackluster returns on technology investment when they try to automate bad existing processes instead of leveraging technology to create more efficient workflows.

 Questions about feature sets are being replaced by questions about the technology itself.
 In the past, organizations might have asked if the solution had reporting, could integrate with labs, or had e-signature.
 But these days questions about scalability and configurability are more pertinent to the value that a solution provides.
 The data models of modern technology solutions are designed to be accessible and adaptable, so questions about individual features no longer carry as much importance.
 This represents a great opportunity for behavioral health, for which the regulatory climate is subject to ongoing change.

 The wants and needs of behavioral health organizations today demand more of the technology that supports them, particularly in regards to compliance, automation, interoperability, and business intelligence.
 It goes without saying—the healthcare industry is rife with outdated software solutions, many of which are decades old.

-Taking on a fresh perspective of the process of evaluating enterprise software will give leaders a clear picture of how they can benefit the most from technology.
+Taking on a fresh perspective of the process of evaluating EHR software will give practices a clear picture of how they can benefit the most from technology.
 A vision-based buying process, guided by a clear picture of organizational success, will result in value to the organization for years to come.